ddev/ddev/docs/users/topics/phpstorm.md

 This explores how to add full PhpStorm integration with a DDEV project, including composer and phpunit.
 It works on all OS platforms, including macOS and WSL2.

-This is based on the wonderful [article](https://susi.dev/fully-integrate-ddev-and-phpstorm-including-unit-tests-with-coverage-update-2021) by Susi, and couldn't have been done without it, but since PhpStorm has fixed some things and DDEV has worked around others, this is far easier now.
+This is based on the wonderful [article](https://web.archive.org/web/20210514053836/https://susi.dev/fully-integrate-ddev-and-phpstorm-including-unit-tests-with-coverage-update-2021) by [Susanne Moog](https://github.com/susannemoog), and couldn't have been done without it, but since PhpStorm has fixed some things and DDEV has worked around others, this is far easier now.
 It works on macOS, Linux, Windows with WSL2 and Windows traditional.
 You'll end up with PhpStorm actually using the PHP interpreter inside the ddev-webserver container of your project, and able to use composer and phpunit inside there as well.

 #### Requirements